16-Item Important Checklist for Hiring a Photographer

 - Premium resolution (Longest side at 4096px + 300 DPI) - for professional web use and large prints.

-A popular photographer may take months to return you the photographs because he has many other albums to work on, and different enquiries to attend to.
-A hobbyist photographer who doesn't do any editing can probably return you everything on the same day.
+A popular photographer may take months to return the photographs because he has many other albums to work on and different enquiries to attend to.
+A hobbyist photographer who doesn't do any editing can probably return everything on the same day.